justeat/gulp-build-fozzie/README.md

   Default: `'templates'`

-  The name of the directory that your documentation template files are kept.
+  The name of the directory where your documentation template files are kept.

 - #### `dataDir`